 For upstream worm lines I have used size 2.5 and size 3 hi-vis fluorocarbon and a Fujino tapered nylon line.
 Some of the tenkara rods that would be appropriate for fishing the upstream worm would do better with a size 3.5 line.

 Although I have not yet tried size 3.5 or size 4 lines for upstream worm fishing, I think they should work quite well.
 The heavier lines will create a bit more line sag, and the greater sag will tend to pull the worm faster than the current.
-However, they are still lighter than the horsehair lines used a hundred years ago, so I cannot imagine that they would pull the worm too fast to be effective.
+However, they are still lighter than most of the horsehair lines used a hundred years ago, so I cannot imagine that they would pull the worm too fast to be effective.
+I say most because the horsehair line Charles Cotton used was so light that not even all modern tenkara rods will cast it well.
+Trying his line with the Upstream Worm is on my "to do" list.

 Slightly heavier lines may yield a benefit that more than offsets any problems caused by greater line sag.
 One of the casting methods that was described in Clear Water Trout Fishing With Worm by Sidney Spencer (which, by they way, is the best book on fishing the upstream worm I have found) is basically a pendulum cast.
 I have found a pendulum cast to be very effective, and with practice it can be very accurate and allow a very gently entry of the worm into the water.
 To date I have only done it with split shot to provide the weight required to get the pendulum effect - which was before my Ultralight Worm Fishing trip.
-I think a size 4 line may be heavy enough to make the cast with no added weight.
-Casting will be covered in a later section.
+Casting is covered in the Ultralight Worm Fishing article.

-I have caught lots and lots of fish with fluorescent chartreuse and orange lines.
+I have caught lots and lots of fish with hi-vis fluorocarbon lines.
 It is critical to keep the bright line off the water's surface at all times, though.
 Don't even let the line touch at the end of your cast and then pick it up immediately.
 Don't let it touch the water at all!
 If you have to shorten your line and lengthen your tippet a bit, do so.

 Still, since the upstream worm - also called the clear-water worm - is generally fished in low, clear water, you will need all the stealth you can muster.
 Using a longer tippet has advantages beyond just keeping the hi-vis line off the surface, it also keeps it further away from the fish.